This post may contain affiliate links. For more information, read my disclosure policy.

 Enjoy!
 Make some memories with your kids this weekend!

-- When you are ready to serve, gather your decorations and remove pie from fridge/freezer.
-(If frozen, you will need to let it thaw a few minutes before the decorations will stick.)
+- When you are ready to serve, gather your decorations and remove pie from fridge.
 Slice and decorate with chocolate chip eyes, peanut butter chip nostrils, and white chocolate chip teeth.

 - Eat the alligator before he eats you!